 Keep the content of each slide as clear and concise as possible.
-Each slide must have a narration of about 3.5 minutes max.
 Ensure that your slides are suitably designed and well formatted.
 The volume, pace and speed of narration must be at an appropriate level throughout your PowerPoint presentation.

 Besides the cover slide, we recommend: